Nao Nagasawa

 Nao Nagasawa (長澤 奈央, Nagasawa Nao) is a Japanese actress, voice actress, former singer and model.
 She is known for her roles in various tokusatsu series, film, and drama, such as "Nanami Nono / Hurricane Blue" in the series Super Sentai Ninpu Sentai Hurricanger.

+Personal life

+Nagasawa married to former professional footballer Kōji Nakata in 2014.
+The couple had three children.